4 ways to break up the monotony of your workweek

 At the height of shelter-in-place this past spring, I was only leaving my home about once a week to go grocery shopping, get exercise through hikes, or carry out other essential activities.

 During one point of quarantine, it crossed my mind that any source of excitement—no matter how dangerous or out-of-character—would be a welcome respite.
 Sound familiar?
-When deprived of healthy activities that feed our brain’s dopamine, serotonin, oxytocin and other “happy” chemicals we receive from excitement, variety, and connection, our mental circuits can malfunction.
+When deprived of healthy activities that feed our brain’s dopamine, serotonin, oxytocin, and other “happy” chemicals we receive from excitement, variety, and connection, our mental circuits can malfunction.

 When brains struggle to confront constant monotony, you slide into uncommon habits.
 For instance, you might have found yourself taking on addictive behavior around social media, gaming, gambling, or any other activity that would help give you a slight mental boost.
 Maybe, you’ve gone in the other direction and find yourself struggling to even find a way to get out of bed in the morning.